sjforman/yimbypedia/content/about.md

 YIMBYpedia was built by me, [Scott J. Forman](https://sjforman.me/).
 I was an early employee at [Opower](https://en.wikipedia.org/wiki/Opower), and I founded and serve on the board of directors of [Vote Forward](https://votefwd.org/).

-I've become, lately, every-increasingly YIMBY-pilled and convinced that self-imposed housing scarcity is at the root of a great many of our problems as a society.
-I found myself struggling to keep track of the many legislative efforts in this domain, so I decided to build this.
+Lately, I've become every-increasingly YIMBY-pilled and convinced that self-imposed housing scarcity is at the root of a great many of our problems as a society.

-It's a compendium of YIMBY legislative efforts.
-My goal is to provide a centralized resource for individuals and organizations seeking to understand and analyze this legislative landscape.
+As I read about the many legislative efforts underway to address this issue, I found myself struggling to keep track of them.

+I figured there must exist a database of them all, somewhere.
+But eviently not.
+So I built this compendium for my own reference.

+Hopefully others seeking to understand and analyze this landscape will find it useful too.